ThinkDataEd/curriculum/docs/unit1/campaign1.md

 of snacks are you less likely to enter?

 ###**5.
 Technical Analysis:**
-Students will use the Dashboard and Plot App.
+Students will use the Dashboard and Plot App as well as RStudio.

 ###**6.
 Guiding Questions:**
 a.
 At what time of day do we eat the healthiest snacks?